Categories

 What is IBM ELM/ALM?

-What is /ALM?
+What is IBM /ALM?

-® Engineering Lifecycle Management () integrates ELM products to provide a complete set of applications for software or systems development.
+IBM® Engineering Lifecycle Management (ELM) integrates ELM products to provide a complete set of applications for software or systems development.
 ELM includes IBM Engineering Management DOORS® Next (DOORS Next), IBM Engineering Requirements Management DOORS (DOORS), IBM Engineering Workflow Management (EWM), and IBM Engineering Test Management (ETM), IBM Engineering Systems Design Rhapsody® – Model Manager (RMM), and IBM Engineering Lifecycle Optimization – Engineering Insights (ENI) with Jazz™ Team Server.
 This solution is designed for requirements analysts, developers, systems engineers, and testers.

 The following diagram shows the development lifecycle that the solutions support.
 To see overviews of the applications that are represented in the image, click the boxes.
 For example, clickValidate and verify to see an overview of ETM.